flipperdevices/flipperzero-firmware/README.md

 ****This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.**

 Latest Updates:
-- WAV Player broken on this build due to latest DEV update
+- WAV Player fix by atmanos
 - Added 8BALL 'DICE' and new options for 'SEX' dice
 - Latest updates up to DEV 67fbefbe
 - Latest changes to Unleashed 05/25 as of release